 In this course you will read a range of multimodal texts including academic journal articles, blogs, book chapters, podcasts, and videos.
-Most weeks I will also record a short weekly overview video.
+Most weeks I share overview videos, these are required texts.

-We will also read several chapters from the book, Teacher Action Research (Pine, 2008) and Becoming a Teacher Through Action Research (Phillips & Carr, 2014).
+We will also read several chapters from the book, Teacher Action Research (Pine, 2008), Becoming a Teacher Through Action Research (Phillips & Carr, 2014), and we may also look at some chapters from Introduction to Intersectional Qualitative Research (Esposito & Evans-Winters, 2022).
 APA citations are below.